thegulshankumar/edge-caching-firewall-bunnycdn/README.md

 - Purge cache for a single page or the entire site via the admin toolbar.
 - GDPR compliant.

-## Intelligent Cookies-Session Handling í±
+## Intelligent Cookies-Session Handling ðŸ‘
-> Crafted with care. í¸Ž
+> Crafted with care. ðŸ˜Ž
 - Displays comment moderation status to the comment author.
 - Bypasses caching for logged-in users with 'Remember Me' checked.
 - Serves cached response instantly after logout.